Lamashtu

+Although Lamashtu has traditionally been identified as a demoness, the fact that she could cause evil on her own without the permission of other deities strongly indicates that she was seen as a goddess in her own right.
+Mesopotamian peoples protected themselves against her using amulets and talismans.
+She was believed to ride in her boat on the river of the underworld and she was associated with donkeys.
+She was believed to be the daughter of An.

+In Mesopotamian culture

-Lamashtu's father was the Sky God Anu.
+Lamashtu's father was the Sky god Anu.
 Unlike many other usual demonic figures and depictions in Mesopotamian lore, Lamashtu was said to act in malevolence of her own accord, rather than at the gods' instructions.
 Along with this her name was written together with the cuneiform determinative indicating deity.
 This means she was a goddess or a demigoddess in her own right.

 She bore seven names and was described as seven witches in incantations.
 Her evil deeds included (but were not limited to): slaying children, unborns, and neonates; causing harm to mothers and expectant mothers; eating men and drinking their blood; disturbing sleep; bringing nightmares; killing foliage; infesting rivers and lakes; and being a bringer of disease, sickness, and death.

 Pazuzu, a god or demon, was invoked to protect birthing mothers and infants against Lamashtu's malevolence, usually on amulets and statues.
 Although Pazuzu was said to be bringer of famine and drought, he was also invoked against evil for protection, and against plague, but he was primarily and popularly invoked against his fierce, malicious rival Lamashtu.